coolgk/node-mongo/README.BASE.md

 **`options.cursor`**

 Boolean.
 The default value is `false`.
 By default, the results are returned as an array.
-If `cursor` is true, the items in cursor are promises instead documents. i.e. Promise<Document>
+If `cursor` is true, the items in the cursor are promises instead documents.

 ```javascript
 const cursor = modelA.find({}, {